01 of 05

 - Monochromatic: Sometimes, the kitchen hews to one color as much as possible, often white or black.
 If not this, colors are different but stick close to the same tonal range.

 - Hugely Vibrant Colors: A third color scheme employs one shockingly bold color--red, orange, blue--and uses this in great quantity throughout the kitchen.

 - Manmade Materials: Melamine, steel, glass vs. real wood.

-- European: Scratch any ultra-modern kitchen and you'll find European provenance, usually Italian.
+- European: Scratch the surface of any ultra-modern kitchen design and you'll find European provenance, usually Italian.